fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 previous code, we saved both the retrieved dictionary and an empty one in a namedtuple called Duration with accessors current and last.
 We then passed that namedtuple to the check_duration fixture, which is function scope and runs for every test function.
-As the test runs, the same namedtuple is passed to each test, and the times for the current test runs are stored in the d.current dictionary.
+As the test runs, the same named tuple is passed to each test, and the times for the current test runs are stored in the d.current dictionary.
 At the end of the test session, the collected current dictionary is saved in the cache.